ElSnoMan/scripting-to-framework/tau-docs/Chapter6/ch6_outline.md

 # Using Test Data from an API
 API Endpoint: https://statsroyale.com/api/cards

-Right now we have hard-coded two cards - Ice Spirit and Mirror.
-However, there are tons of cards that we currently aren't testing.
+Right now we have hard-coded two cards - Ice Spirit and Mirror, but we know there are tons of cards that we currently aren't testing.

-We could go through each one and hard-code these too, but our devs are grabbing these lists of cards from the database using REST endpoints.
+We could go through each one and hard-code these too, but our devs are grabbing a list of cards from the database using REST endpoints.

 As Automation Engineers, it is a requirement that we know how to work with the data our devs are using too.
 Especially in the world of microservices where transactions are happening across multiple calls and services.

 There are so many pros to this approach, but just think about this one scenario...

 If they add a new card with the next release, how would we handle that new card?
 Our current implementation would have us create a NewCard.cs file that inherits from Card and then find out what the values are for us to hard-code them too.

-However, they will be adding that new card to the database which will get picked up by the endpoints they're already using.
+If you think about it, they will be adding that new card to the database which will get picked up by the endpoints they're already using.
 If we also leveraged that same endpoint in our tests, then we wouldn't have to make any code changes because we would already have the new card as well!

-Let's dive right back into code and see what live endpoint that we can view with PostMan and bring into our framework and tests.
+Let's dive right back into code, starting with Postman, to see the endpoint that we'll bring into our framework and tests.

 ## Use PostMan to look at our /cards endpoint
 1. Open PostMan and paste in "https://statsroyale.com/api/cards"